 In the case of A/B split testing for B2B, it is necessary that you pick clear test variables.
 Sure, you may choose to test more than one variable at a time, but this is not very wise.
 If you decide to test multiple factors at the same time, it gets difficult to isolate precisely which variable worked effectively and generated higher returns.
 Ultimately, if you must test multiple variables, ensure not to do it all at the same time.
 This planning saves you from any confusion or false results.

 Look, nothing much in life happens without careful planning and clear goal-setting.
 This holds even in the case of A/B split testing for B2B.

 Once you have picked the test variable, you must evaluate the first version.
-This means that if you were testing a landing page, the existing version of that landing page would be the ‘Version A’.
-On the other hand, the alternative of this landing page is ‘Version B’.
+This means that if you were testing a landing page, the existing version of that landing page would be ‘Version A’.
+On the other hand, the alternative to this landing page is ‘Version B’.
 Before you actually launch into full-blown testing, have this distinction very clear.

 ‘Version A’, the unedited and existing version of what you’re testing is called the ‘control’ sample.
 It is the basis of comparison.
 ‘Version B’ is the challenger.
 This is the alternative to what already exists.

 Set Up Sample Groups and Determine Sample Size

 In the case of A/B split testing for B2B email marketing, you have a certain level of control over your audience.
 You can control when they receive your email and how you craft your communication, among other things.
 However, you must ensure that your sample groups are accurately picked and the sample size is correct.

 If you are testing out two types of emails, you need to get yourself two sample customer or prospect groups that are very similar to each other.
 Without this similarity, you won’t be able to evaluate if a variable is a clear winner because of how you crafted it or because of who they were.
 Equality in your sample audiences for your ‘control’ and ‘challenger’ leads to conclusive results.